MAbdelhamid2001/CNN-mnist-Fashion/README.md

-# MNIST Handwritten Digit Classification + MNIST Fasion Classification
+# MNIST Handwritten Digit
+Can a machine classify handwritten digits better than the human brain?
+In this project i am classifing handwritten digits with mnist and tensorflow